rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 :::note Important:

 In Kubernetes 1.27 and later, you must use an out-of-tree AWS cloud provider.
+In-tree Cloud Providers have been removed completely, and will no longer continue to function post-upgrade to Kubernetes 1.27.
 The steps listed below are still required to set up an Amazon cloud provider.
 You can proceed to [set up an out-of-tree cloud provider for RKE1](#using-out-of-tree-aws-cloud-provider-for-rke1) after creating an IAM role and configuring the ClusterID.

 You can also [migrate from an in-tree to out-of-tree AWS cloud provider](#migrating-to-out-of-tree-aws-cloud-provider-for-rke1) on Kubernetes 1.26 and earlier.
 All existing clusters must migrate prior to upgrading to 1.27 in order to stay functional.